 Today, Chautauqua has been reinvented as a way to bring the humanities, especially history, back to life.
 Organizations across the country bring in professional scholar-actors (Chautauquans) as historical characters, bringing history to life for their audiences.
 Local talent provides a great variety of daytime programs.
 These modern-day Chautauquas are usually sponsored by state humanities councils and other non-profit entities.

 Two Rivers Chautauqua got its start in 2006, thanks to the Museum of Western Colorado, Colorado Humanities, and local donors.
 It is a two-day event held each year on a Friday and Saturday.

 You'll notice that some of our Chautauquans portray very well-known American icons; others are not so well-known.
-We believe that part of the fun of Chautauqua is learning more about our country's history through historical figures we may not know so well, or at all.
+We believe that part of the fun of Chautauqua is learning more about our country's history through historical figures we may not know so well, or at all, while also experiencing a special type of performance.
 Here's a year by year theme:

 - 2006 - The Call of the West with Kit Carson, Jessie Benton Fremont, Teddy Roosevelt, and Marie Curie

 - 2007 - 1776 with Benjamin Franklin, Phillis Wheatley, Thomas Jefferson, and Hector St. John de Crevecoeur

 - 2008 - World War II with General George Patton, Eleanor Roosevelt, Winston Churchill, and Ernie Pyle

 - 2009 - Larger than Life with Irene Castle, P.T.
 Barnum, Coco Chanel, and Babe Ruth

 - 2010 - The American Civil War with Abraham Lincoln, Harriet Tubman, William Lloyd Garrison, and Robert E. Lee